Published June 27, 2022

 First, we need to include the namespace of IronXL as in the code screenshot below.
 Once it is added, we can use the IronXL classes and methods on our code.

-IronXL allows us to create Excel files and converts them into workbook objects.
+IronXL allows us to create Excel files and convert them into workbook objects.
 After converting them into objects, we can perform various types of operations.
 In the below sample code, we will convert a Datatable into an Excel worksheet, and then we can create an Excel file.

-public static void exporttoexcel(string filepath)
+public static void ExportToExcel(string filePath)

 {